intgr/dogslow-sentry/README.rst

 Multithreading and the GIL
 ~~~~~~~~~~~~~~~~~~~~~~~~~~

-In cPython, the GIL (Global Interpreter Lock) prevents multiple threads from
+In CPython, the GIL (Global Interpreter Lock) prevents multiple threads from
 executing Python code simultaneously.
 Only when a thread explicitly releases
 its lock on the GIL, can a second thread run.